notuxius/manjaro-tools-profile/README.md

 'prepare-testing-config' script can be used for initial autoconfiguring of testing setup

+Profile isos can be built with 'buildiso -p kdewaylandtest' command

 Link to created ISOs with current master branch profile files and some older versions:

 https://drive.google.com/drive/folders/1ptFf2tZYNC3i04aAL1l84TyABeI60QCZ